 Alternatively you can get anti-theft (tamper proof) number plates fixings which make it harder for someone to remove them from your vehicle as they require a more specific tool to do so, rather than a common screwdriver.

 Please contact us if you would like to buy Anti-theft fixings, pictured here)

 Making physical number plates

 Traditionally, the actual plates were made up by the original supplier of the motor vehicle, and anyone with the correct equipment could make up replacements.
 However, under the new law, in England and Wales number plates can only be supplied by a registered supplier.
 That supplier is required to verify the consumers identity, confirming they are the registered keeper of that mark or other authorised person.
 CarReg are a registered number plate supplier.
 The RNPS register can be found on the .Gov website.
-CarReg outsource the manufacturing of our customers plates to a professional company who are used by many other cherished number dealers and the motor trade.
+CarReg outsource the manufacturing of our customers plates to a professional company who are used by some cherished number dealers and motor traders.
 This way we can ensure the consistency of the quality and delivery better than doing so in-house.
+Buy actual number plates

 Motorcycle number plates and registrations

 Motorcycles formerly displayed a double-sided number plate on top of the front mudguard, which curved to follow the contour of the wheel and was visible from the sides.
 However, due to the danger this presented to pedestrians in the event of a collision, this requirement was dropped in 1975.
 Motorcycles were then required to display a rear number plate, but a front number plate only if desired.
 However, any motorcycle registered after 1 September 2001 only need to display a number plate on the rear of the vehicle.
 The standard legal size for a Rear motorcycle plate is 9” (228mm) x 7” (178mm)

 Number plates and registrations for the Armed Forces